Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

+Alternatively, the sampling model may be interpreted in a frequentist manner, and the parameter prior may not be of interest in its own right, but rather be used as a tool to achieve inference with good \hbindex{frequentist properties} such as \hbindex{confidence coverage} or small \hbindex{estimator} \hbindex{mean squared error} \citep{BayBer04,Wasserman06}.
+In this case, the posterior probabilities cannot be interpreted, as the posterior inherits meaning from the prior, and the prior has not been chosen in order to be meaningful.
+Often, Bayesian methods have better frequentist properties for certain parameter values and worse for others, so that the prior can also be used to improve matters for certain parameter values that are seen as more relevant, to the price of having a worse result in some other cases, being potentially in line with the idea that \hbindex{prior information} suggests that certain parameter values are more likely than others.

-Falsificationist Bayes combines the two by applying inverse probability logic within a Bayesian model, of which the compatibility with the data should also be investigated. \cite{GMS96} emphasise that the posterior distribution of the parameter is conditional on the truth of the model, and according to frequentism-as-model a researcher can interpret results temporarily {\it as if} this were the case, without ignoring that this is just a thought construct and that many other models are compatible as well.
+Falsificationist Bayes combines the \hbindex{inverse probability logic} and compatibility logic by applying the former within a Bayesian model, of which the compatibility with the data should also be investigated. \cite{GMS96} emphasise that the posterior distribution of the parameter is conditional on the truth of the model, and according to frequentism-as-model a researcher can interpret results temporarily {\it as if} this were the case, without ignoring that this is just a thought construct and that many other models are compatible as well.
 This differs from the epistemic probability interpretation, where the ``truth of the model'' is not a matter of mechanisms in the real world, but rather of the degrees of belief of the analyst, and the possibility that the analyst's degrees of belief are not properly reflected by the model is rarely discussed.

 Frequentism-as-model allows to interpret the parameter prior in falsificationist Bayes in a way that requires neither to mix epistemic and frequentist meanings of probability, nor to demand that the prior corresponds to an in principle infinitely repeatable data generating process.
 The Achilles heel of this is that in a standard situation, based on a single realisation that is not even directly observable, the potential to check the parameter prior against the data is very weak.
 The prior still needs to be convincingly defended in other ways, and sensitivity analysis is certainly desirable.